cta-wave/device-observation-framework/README.md

 ### Obtain the Observation Framework

-Clone this github (i.e. https://github.com/cta-wave/device-observation-framework ) to the same machine/VM as the DPCTF Test Runner installation.
+Clone this GitHub (i.e. https://github.com/cta-wave/device-observation-framework ) to the same machine/VM as the Test Runner installation.
 OR
 Download the Zip file https://github.com/cta-wave/device-observation-framework/archive/refs/heads/main.zip and extract to your target folder.
 Both can also be found by clicking on the Code tab at the top of the Device Observation Framework landing page.